|

 83 different drafts of the

-milk was safe and no different from milk without Monsanto's rBGH, despite
+safe and no different from milk without Monsanto's rBGH, despite abundant

-fired.
 They sued.
 They won on whistleblower statute law.
-Overturned on appeal.

 The 50 year old FCC News Distortion Rule which